-South Yorkshire residents eligible for their flu and COVID-19 vaccinations are being encouraged to take up the offer as the NHS rolls out additional protection for those most at risk ahead of winter.
+Flu and COVID-19 vaccinations are being offered to those most at risk as additional protection ahead of winter.

 COVID1.jpgPeople eligible for the flu and covid autumn boosters are: